communitiesuk/epb-aws-infrastructure/README.md

     `aws-vault exec {profile_name_for_AWS_environment} -- terraform apply tfplan`

-1. (Optional) Once successfully applied, it is recommended that you go into the AWS Management Console and sanity check the changes have been applied as you expected
+1. (Optional) Once successfully applied, you should be able to see the changes in the AWS Management Console.
+Sanity check the changes have been applied as you expected

 ## Deleting infrastructure